-The New Jersey sublease agreement is a binding legal contract between an existing tenant (“sublessor”) and a new tenant (“sublessee”).
+The New Hampshire sublease agreement is a binding legal contract between an existing tenant (“sublessor”) and a new tenant (“sublessee”).
 In exchange for regular, periodic payments towards the sublessor’s rental obligation, the sublessee gains access to all or part of the rental property.

 This agreement is a way for renters to keep rent paid, even when they aren’t currently dwelling in the rental unit.
 This is due to the fact that the tenant adds on an extra tenant.
 When this happens, the original tenant becomes the sublessor, and this new renter becomes the sublessee.
 Effectively, this is a brand new rental arrangement, and these can be short- or long-term.
 For example, if a tenant has found better accommodations but doesn’t want to suffer the penalties of a broken lease, he or she can take on a sublessee.
 Similarly, if a student with a standard lease is looking to go home for the session, then he or she can take on a sublease.